 Global Supply Chains Have Changed—Here’s How to Adapt

 Ensuring US companies can compete globally in the 21st century will depend in large part on the success of a wide network of supply chain leaders (SCLs) around the nation collaborating with their supply chain partners.
 The economic case is clear.
+To learn more about this evolving practice, Ashford offers a Supply Chain Management Degree.

 According to research by Ankaria (2008), procurement costs run 75% to 80% of the cost of manufacturing vehicles.
 Parker, a guest columnist for Muller (2015), notes that material costs are approximately 70% of a manufacturer’s total expenses.
 Ignoring even small savings in material cost can translate into waste that directly affects the bottom line.
 In addition, America’s SCLs must optimize supply chain economic performance in an environment of material shortages, a growing global middle class, terrorism, natural disasters demands for social responsibility, and increasing international competition (Autry, Goldsby, & Bell, 2013).
 Enterprises have emphasized technological solutions such as Big Data, Enterprise Resource Planning, Customer or Supply Relationship Management systems, and so on.
 While technology is an important supply chain management enabler, it is not a total solution by itself.
 Four fundamentals of collaboration are necessary to manage the complexities modern supply chains.
 These include knowledge sharing (K), analytics use (A), innovation management (I), and relationship building (KAIR®).